campbell000/blog/content/articles/handling-blank-wkwebviews.md

 The tricky part about this second case is that, unlike the first case, the `webViewWebContentProcessDidTerminate` delegate callback is usually NOT called.
 In addition, no other useful delegate callbacks are invoked either, such as memory warnings.
 Anecdotally, when I've encountered this issue, memory usage seemed fine, and I didn't see any crash reports or Jetsam Events in the device logs.
 This case would not happen very often: I would say that, on average, it would happen once for every 200 webview loads.
 And when I say "loads", I mean loading from a file on disk, so this rules out network failures.

-In the past, I actually thought the issue was due to some peculiarity of the app I was working on at the time, rather than WKWebView itself.
+In the past, I used to think that the issue was due to some peculiarity of the app I was working on at the time, rather than WKWebView itself.
 But just to make sure, I built a simple test app that loads a WKWebView using an HTML file on disk over and over again, and alerts if the contents of the view are blank after some amount of buffer time (i.e. 5 seconds).

 Sure enough, every single time I ran this app, I'd get the alert that the webview didn't load.
 Sometimes it would take 2 hours to see the alert.
 Sometimes it would take 10 minutes.
 Once, it took 6 hours.
 But sure enough, out of about 6 runs, it happened all 6 times.